 We’re getting seev.001 messages with The SRD2 flag set to true and in the Issuer Meeting ID we get NONREF.
 I’d urgently suggest, that we update GM MP to clearly state, that NONREF is not an accepted value even if the SDR2 flag should be set to false.

 The WG agreed with the suggestion.
 To be added to MP so that Issuer Meeting ID is not reported as NONREF.

+DE NMPG Comment Post Meeting:

+The NMPG DE (PSG) agreed that NONREF is not a valid value for an issuer meeting ID.
+The NMPG DE (PSG) also agreed that the SRDII indicator must be set correctly and not "randomly" or with default values for markets.

 Action: